Discover simple but very useful tips on how to layer several colors of vinyl by using this cute SVG cut file of a Valentine’s Day gnome.

 As you will see in the video further down, I did everything backwards which caused some small mistakes.

 Look at the photo below, do you see my mistakes?
 It’s subtle!

-For all the details, see the video.
+For all the details, mistakes and tricks learned, see the video.
 And don’t forget to subscribe to my channel.

 If you know of other tricks, don’t hesitate to leave them for me in the comments.